-8.1 Motor Setup installing

-Attach the motor to the motor mount.
+8.1 Motor Setup installing Attach the motor to the motor mount.
 Glue the whole assembly into the fuselage.
 Take care of the motor leads position.
+Warning: please pay special attention to the front part and motor mount assembly!
+Glue the motor mount with good ammount of thick CA glue followed by the CA kicker and repeat several times.
+Under normal circumstances the standard one perimeter nose should withstand the thrust of the motor, but if you have doubts, please print the reinforced version with more perimeters.
 Proceed the way shown in videoguide: